adelheidsoftware/adelheid-website-11ty/src/pages/games/games.md

 The idea for the game was first conceived in 2011 as a pen-and-paper proof-of-concept and then quickly forgotten.
 In 2018, the idea was brought back to life in the form of a [Discord bot](https://github.com/Riskrieg/discord-bot).
 From 2018 through 2022, Riskrieg was updated on a regular basis with a steadily-growing audience.
 It was open-sourced on April 1, 2021 under the GNU GPLv3 license.
 However, since the game was open-source and free-to-use, it was difficult to monetize the game, and thus difficult to justify continual development.
 In mid-late 2022, Riskrieg development was put on hiatus and left in the hands of the community, and Aaron began working on the creation of {{ company.name }}.

+Note: We do not own Riskrieg, and Riskrieg is the sole property of Aaron Yoder and contributors.

 ### Posthaste!